Series: Hard Ink #1

 She’d called for help.
 Armed and defended herself.
 And held it together when help arrived.
 Smart f**king girl.And an example of how she accepts Nick's tenderness:

 “I’m not crying,” she said despite the wetness plain on her face.
 She shook her aching head, then pressed her cheek into his hand.
 “I’m not.”See, perfect romantic suspense heroine!

-She's a nurse, so she can patch up the heroes when they're injured.
-She also allows herself to overreact during highly emotional moments but feels badly about it afterwards.
+She's a nurse so she can patch up the heroes when they're injured.
+She also allows herself to overreact during highly emotional moments but feels bad about it afterward.